 - 8.1.
-It is not a mandatory requirement to send your presentation to the IET interview team before your interview, however, it may be useful in the event you cannot share your screen on the day.
-In addition, the interviewers may find it useful when preparing for you interview.
+Please ensure to send your presentation to the IET interview team before your interview.
+It will be useful in the event you cannot share your screen on the day.
+In addition, the interviewers may find it useful when preparing for your interview.
 Please forward to profreginterview@theiet.org. two to three days before your interview. - 8.2.
-Please note, if you do send in your presentation, it should be submitted in PDF format.
+Please note, your presentation should be submitted in PDF format.
 You will, however, be able to present your presentation in PowerPoint on the day. - 8.3.
 A copy of your completed application form to refer to during the interview. - 8.4.
-If your interview is Face to Face, please have 1 paper copy of your presentation material available in case this is required.
+If your interview is Face to Face, please have 1 paper copy of your presentation material available in case this is required. - 8.5.
+If you feel they would help you to present your case, you may also wish to bring your Portfolio of Evidence and/or any other supporting papers relating to your work, - 8.6.
+Please ensure that you have your Photo identification ready, which you will need to show the interviewers at the start of your interview, whether you are attending in person or virtually.
+The following forms of identification are acceptable: - A valid passport - A valid Government issued National Identity Card - A valid driving license with photo.